Z3R0ing/lazy-load-demo/README.md

 [Task(id=1, description=code, project=Project{id=1, name='demo'}), Task(id=2, description=deploy, project=Project{id=1, name='demo'})]
 ```

+The second query was called `project.getTasks()`.

-It all means, that Lazy Loading can do extra query to database when it not obvious.
+All of this means that lazy loading can make an extra request to the database when it's not obvious.